MicrosoftDocs/learn/learn-pr/quantum/tbd-entanglement/includes/8-introduction-to-quantum-algorithms.md

 a quantum operation that is used to implement some black-box function $f:
 \\{0,1\\}^n \rightarrow \\{0,1\\}^m$.
 This
-operation is implemented in a way that allows to evaluate the black-box function not only on individual inputs, but also on superposition of qubits.
+operation is implemented in a way that allows to evaluate the black-box function not only on individual inputs, but also on superposition of basis states.

 > [!NOTE]
 > This is not the same as being able to calculate the function on all